-Students should spend the summer and early fall semester of their third year developing these bibliographies in consultation with their committee chair.
-Each bibliography (one for the regional area and one for the theoretical area) should have a minimum of 75 citations (combinations of key monographs and edited volumes as well as key journal articles).
+After passing the MA Exam, students should spend the fall semester of their third year (fifth semester) developing the theoretical and regional bibliographies for their PhD Qualifying Exams in consultation with their committee chair.
+Each bibliography should have a minimum of 75 citations (combinations of key monographs and edited volumes as well as key journal articles).
 Each bibliography should include some of the classical works in the region or theoretical area as well as more contemporary materials.
 This will allow students to track changes in the questions that have been addressed over time.
 It is helpful to divide these bibliographies into major sections reflecting the breadth of inquiry in a region, or critical issues within a broader theoretical area as well as those areas of special inquiry that are most pertinent to the student's dissertation project.

-By the middle of October they should circulate the bibliographies to other members of their Qualifying Exam Committee for suggestions and approval.
+By the end of their fifth semester, students should circulate the bibliographies to other members of their Qualifying Exam Committee for suggestions and approval.
 The Chair of the committee will confer with the outside member of the PhD qualifying exam committee to secure that individual's approval of the bibliographies.
 Once approved, the form for approval of the bibliographies should be signed and filed together with the two bibliographies.
 Following the approval of the bibliography by committee members, students may propose to add new items to the list but committee members may not.
 The student should be provided with a copy of the filed form.